mk-fg/incremetal-disk-compare-and-sync/README.rst

 - Making sparse binary-delta files, which can be deflated via compression or bmap-tools_.

-  Running this tool with a hash-map to detect changes, but to an empty destination file, will result in "sparse" file, where only changed blocks are "mapped".
+  Running this tool with a hash-map to detect changes, but to an empty destination file, will result in a sparse file, where only changed blocks are mapped.
+  Trivial sparse_patch.nim_ tool in this repo can be used to efficiently copy only those mapped chunks to a destination file/device, without touching anything else there.

 - Resumable/repeatable dumb-copy between two devices, to use instead of dd/ddrescue_.